 You can choose not to share some of your information.

-You have the right to request access to your client file and to add any comments or notes to it or make a correction.
+You have the right to request access to your file and to add any comments or notes to it or make a correction.
 If for any reason we cannot give you access to some of your information, we will let you know why.

 Security of your personal information

 Your information is confidential and is stored securely at all times.
 We take all reasonable steps to protect personal information from unauthorised disclosure, loss, misuse or alteration.
+However, the security of any database cannot be guaranteed and neither can we guarantee that information sent over the internet will not be intercepted.

 How to make a privacy complaint